What All Nurses Need to Know About Pregnant and Postpartum Patients

 Late postpartum hemorrhage is often caused by diffuse uterine atony or subinvolution of the uterus (uterus not returning to its normal size) caused by retained placental fragments and/or infection that prevent the uterus from contracting.
 In the case of retained placental fragments, clots develop around the retained fragments and hemorrhaging can occur days later when the clots are shed.
 The certified nurse-midwife or physician is responsible for examining the placenta after delivery and ensuring that it is intact; therefore, a late PPH is usually preventable.

 Assessment and manual expression of placental fragments by the physician or nurse-midwife can often alleviate the problem; however, surgical intervention, such as a dilation and evacuation (D&E), may be necessary.
-With subinvolution and a late PPH, fundal massage, in addition to medications may be used to minimize bleeding.
+With subinvolution and a late PPH, fundal massage, in addition to medications, may be used to minimize bleeding.
 (The California Maternal Quality Care Collaborative [CMQCC, 2022] has created the OB Hemorrhage Toolkit to assist providers and clinical staff in recognizing and responding to hemorrhage.)

 Thrombophlebitis